-Macy Waltz, Ph.D.
-(Texas Tech University), LPC-Intern
+Joshuah Ellis, Ph.D.
+(Texas Tech University) Assistant Professor of Clinical Mental Health Counseling

 Program Admission

 The MS in Clinical Mental Health Counseling program has a two-phase process for admissions.
 The first phase is the standard application process for Graduate Studies and has the following requirements: